SavarJ/journal/README.md

-# Simple Blog App - Under development
+# Simple Blog App

-{Add description}
+A simple

 ## Table of Contents